Hudson, Massachusetts: Houses of worship

 Carmel Marthoma Church on River Road is the newest church building in Hudson, constructed in 2001.
 The congregation traces its beginnings to the early 1970s as a prayer fellowship that met in the greater Boston area.
 In 1981 the parent Mar Thoma Syrian Church officially recognized this gathering as a congregation and part of its Diocese of North America and Europe.
 In 1984 the congregation registered as a legal entity in Massachusetts, with nine families becoming members.
 As of 2018 the congregation numbered 120 families residing throughout Massachusetts, Connecticut, New Hampshire, and Rhode Island.
 The current vicar is Rev. Thomas John.

 The First Federated Church on Central Street was built between 1967 and 1968.
 It is a Baptist–Congregational church associated with American Baptist Churches USA and the United Church of Christ.
 The Baptist portion of the federated congregation traces its origins to 1844, when Feltonville residents invited a revivalist preacher to hold services for them.
 This Baptist community grew large enough to build and open their own Feltonville Baptist Church building in 1851; it was located on Church Street behind the Unitarian Church, where the Hudson Boys and Girls Club stands today.
 A rapidly growing congregation necessitated a larger church built on the same site in 1877.
 The Congregational side of the church traces its origins to at least 1889, when Congregationalists from Hudson held meetings in downtown's Chase Block building.
 In 1902 they built their own church at the corner of Green and Central streets.
 In 1918, after some time of combined worship, the Congregational and Baptist churches decided to merge into one congregation—the First Federated Church—and worship at the Baptists' Church Street building.
-The Congregational church building became a community hall with bowling alleys until it was sold to a French Catholic congregation in 1927: this church would become Christ the King Roman Catholic Church (see below).
+The Congregational church building became a community hall with bowling alleys until it was sold to a French Catholic congregation in 1927: this church would become Christ the King Catholic Church (see below).
 On the morning of September 23, 1965, a fire severely damaged the 1877 Baptist church, which had to be demolished.
 After fundraising for a new structure, the First Federated Church broke ground at Central Street on Palm Sunday, March 19, 1967, and opened the new church on Palm Sunday one year later, April 7, 1968.